Photo by Moonrider Productions

 We use a non-prescriptive feedback model, which respects each writer's self-determination.
 Since our meetings will bring together people with different relationships to privilege and oppression, we will collaboratively create community care and accountability guidelines.
 The facilitators will consult participants about their access needs and strive to adapt the program accordingly.
 Our access practices will include:

-LEAP meetings will take place in person; however, if in-person attendance is inaccessible for you, please reach out to us to discuss the possibility of remote participation.
+LEAP meetings will mostly take place in person, with some online classes.
+If in-person attendance is inaccessible for you, please contact us to discuss the possibility of remote participation.

 INSTRUCTORS

-To view the full schedule for each level, download the attached documents
+To view the full schedule for each individual level, download the attached word docs:

 CLASSES